-RMB fluctuations are our principal exchange rate risk.
-Our exposure is primarily determined by the currency translation risk from our subsidiaries' net assets in mainland China.
+The primary exchange rate risk that we are exposed to is RMB fluctuations.
+Such RMB exposure is mainly derived from the currency translation risk arising from the net assets of our subsidiaries in mainland China.

-We refrain from speculating on the movement of the RMB against the HKD.
-Considering the cash inflows from local operations and RMB borrowings, we maintain an appropriate level of RMB resources to meet our capital needs in mainland China.
-We regularly conduct business reviews to assess the funding required for our mainland China projects, guided by regulatory restrictions, project development schedules, and the market environment.
-Our funding plan is modified to accommodate any changes in circumstances.
+We practice the strict discipline of not speculating on the movement of the RMB against the HKD and maintain an appropriate level of RMB resources for capital requirements in mainland China, including cash inflows from local operations and RMB borrowings.
+Regular business reviews are carried out to assess the level of funding needed for our mainland China projects, taking into account factors such as regulatory constraints, project development timelines, and the market environment.
+Appropriate modifications to our funding plan will be conducted in light of any changes in circumstances.

-As of December 31, 2023, net assets denominated in RMB accounted for approximately 71% of our total net assets.
-Compared to December 31, 2022, the RMB depreciated against the HKD by 1.4%.
-An exchange loss of HK\$1,693 million (2022: loss of HK\$10,320 million) was recognized in other comprehensive income/exchange reserve following the translation of these assets from RMB into HKD at the exchange rate on the reporting date.
+As of December 31, 2023, net assets denominated in RMB accounted for approximately 73% of our total net assets.
+The RMB depreciated against the HKD by 1.4% compared with December 31, 2022.
+The translation of these net assets from RMB into HKD at the exchange rate as of the reporting date resulted in a translation loss of HK\$1,605 million (2022: loss of HK\$9,770 million), recognized in other comprehensive income/exchange reserve.